Batavia, Dutch East Indies: Arrival

+Jayakarta in 1607, around 12 years before its conquest.

 Amsterdam merchants embarked on an expedition to the East Indies archipelago in 1595 under the command of Cornelis de Houtman.
 The English East India Company's first voyage in 1602, commanded by James Lancaster, arrived in Aceh and sailed on to Bantam.
-There, Lancaster was allowed to build a trading post which was the center of English trade in the East Indies archipelago until 1682.
+There, Lancaster was permitted to build a trading post which was the center of English trade in the East Indies archipelago until 1682.

 The Dutch government granted the Dutch East India Company (VOC) a monopoly on Asian trade in 1602.
 A year later, the first permanent Dutch trading post in the East Indies archipelago was established in Bantam, West Java.
 Prince Jayawikarta gave Dutch merchants permission to build a wooden warehouse and houses on the east bank of the Ciliwung river opposite Jayakarta in 1610, and the outpost was established the following year.
 As Dutch power increased, Jayawikarta allowed the English to build houses on the west bank of the Ciliwung and a fort near his customs office to maintain a balance of power.